Frequently Asked Questions

 Yes.
 In the off-season this is unlikely.
 However, over major holidays and during the summer, we anticipate the shuttle being fully booked.
 Therefore, during high season, please make your boarding and shuttle reservations just as soon as you know your travel dates.

-If I am late getting to the shuttle stop to drop off or pick up my dog, will the shuttle wait a few minutes?
+If I am late to the shuttle stop, will the shuttle wait a few minutes?

 Unfortunately, our shuttle schedule does not permit us to wait.
 As soon as we are done loading and unloading at each shuttle stop, the shuttle will depart promptly.
-If you arrive at the scheduled time, you will have plenty of time to take your dog on a five-minute walk prior to boarding the shuttle.
-It is best, however, to plan to arrive at the shuttle stop at least ten minutes early.
-Since our schedule does not permit us to wait, it is essential that you not be late, even by a few minutes.
+Therefore, you must arrive 10 to 15 minutes early.

 Why must I check-in my dog over the phone if I have a shuttle reservation?

 If you are utilizing our shuttle service, our office staff will not have the opportunity to talk with you in person.
 Nevertheless, we still need to double-check that we have all of the correct information about your reservation, discuss your dog’s health and hear about any special needs.
 Therefore, it is critically important and necessary for you to call our office and speak directly with one of our office staff to get your dog checked-in over the phone.
 Please note: Leaving a voicemail or contacting us by email for this purpose is not sufficient.
 We need to speak to you directly to make sure there is no confusion and to make sure that nothing is missed.

 Is it okay just to tell the shuttle driver all of the details about how I want my dog cared for during his/her boarding stay?